Over A Century Of Combined Legal Experience

 Slips, trips and falls make up around 29% of all non-fatal accidents in the hospitality industry.
 That doesn’t mean they’re the only kind, though.
 Between 2016 and 2017, for example, approximately 434,000 injuries happened in the industry that led to workers missing up to seven days of work.
 Another 175,000 led to absences of seven days or longer.
 There have been falls from second-story (or higher) windows, as well.
 Many hotels have locks on windows to try to prevent those kinds of falls today — but they can still occur.

-Handling injuries can happen when assisting clients with their bags or moving furniture to clean.
+Handling injuries, or injuries that result from lifting heavy objects, can happen when assisting clients with their bags or moving furniture to clean.
 Similarly, it’s possible to be hit by falling objects while cleaning or trying to get items down from a height.
 Using the right ladders, carts and equipment can help prevent these types of injuries.

-Finally, remember that violent guests or colleagues can cause injuries as well.
-Injuries from acts of violence may also be covered by workers’ compensation.
+Finally, remember that violent guests or individuals who are in the vicinity can cause injuries as well, particularly if there is meant to be protective security that is lacking.
+Injuries from acts of violence may also be covered by workers’ compensation

 Archives